|KHOF-TV Channel 30 (now KPXN), San Bernardino CA|

 Channel 30 did return to the air as KGAL-TV in January 1985 under an interim license granted by the FCC to Angeles Broadcasting.
 The FCC took Channel 30 dark again in 1992 to allow its new licensee, Sandino Communications, to build new facilities.
 Channel 30 was rechristened KZKI when it came back to life in January 1995 as an indie.
 Paxson Communications, forerunner of today's Ion Media Networks, bought KZKI from Sandino later that year, and in 1997 renamed the station KPXN.

 Among the visuals seen in this one and one-quarter minute sign-off are views of the Faith Center's headquarters in Glendale, the transmitter building and tower atop Sunset Ridge (since relocated to Mount Wilson), and a videotape machine.
 There's even a plug for KHOF-FM 99.5, the TV station's radio sibling.
 If there was any patriotic or inspirational film that was shown before or after the sign-off, it was not included in this recording.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.